Witch Dungeon Museum in Salem, Massachusetts

 Is it campy?
 Sure.
 But the dramatic reenactment and history is worth the cost of admission, especially when paired with the Witch History Museum and New England Pirate Museum (save $8 on all three).
 The Witch Dungeon is $10 for adults, $8 for children 13 and under, and $9 for seniors.
 It’s open daily from 10:00am to 5pm, April through November.

-Posted on September 27, 2017, in Travel and tagged Dioramas, Dungeon, Lynde Street, Massachusetts, Museums, Performance, Salem, Salem Witch Trials, Wax Museum, Witches.
+Posted on September 27, 2017, in Museums, Travel and tagged Dioramas, Dungeon, Lynde Street, Massachusetts, Museum, Performance, Salem, Salem Witch Trials, Wax Museum, Witches.
 Bookmark the permalink.
 4 Comments.